-Sara Mohr MSc, Department of SLHS
+Sara Mohr MSc, SLHS

 Sara Mohr is a Master’s student of Speech-Language Pathology at the University of Arizona.
 She received her BA in Neuroscience and French & Francophone Studies at Wartburg College.
 Currently, she works in Language and Neuroimaging Research Laboratory directed by Dr. Kielar.
 She is interested in pursuing a career in Speech-Language Pathology and working in a hospital setting.